AideenM12/Joyce-English-School-MS4/README.md

 * The email.js code was sourced from Matt Rudge's Code Institute tutorial on the same subject.

-* A large portion of this project's code was inspired by Tim Nelson's mini project walkthrough tutorial.
+* A large portion of this project's code was inspired by Chris Zielinski's Boutique Ado project walkthrough tutorial.
 This Code Institute tutorial was instrumental in the creation of this site.

 * The TESTING.md section of this project was inspired by my classmate, Daisy McGirr's, workshop on testing.
 This workshop proved very useful for a great deal of students, myself included, in approaching all matters of testing.